Skip to main content

 A worried dog discovers slug pellets in the garden, surrounded by plants and a box of slug pellets.

-Slug pellets in dogs (Toxic? + 11 symptoms)
+Slug Pellets and Dogs (Toxic? + 11 Symptoms)

 A happy dog with pointy ears and a bandana playing in the water, surrounded by a sunny lake and trees.